pocomane/brewed-in-the-apocalypse/bita.md

 temporary, and if it is time to remove it.
 If an harm is not temporary, the next move must be used instead in order to heal it.

-__Remove an harm__ - when you, a protagonist, make some action that can cure or treat some status associated to one or more harm, the scenarist will tell you which harms can be potentially removed.
-If you are not satisfy, you can tell some other action the character does instead.
+__Remove an harm__ - when the PC controlled by you performs some actions that can cure or treat some status associated to one or more harm, the scenarist will tell you, which harms can be potentially removed.
+If you are not satisfy, you can tell some other action the PC does instead.
 If you are satisfied, __Face the uncertain__:

 - On Success, delete up to 3 related harms
 - On Twist, delete up to 2 related harms